hamishwillee/content/files/en-us/web/api/sanitizer/removeattribute/index.md

 #### Results

 The final configuration is logged below.
-Note how both attributes are now added to the [`attributes`](/en-US/docs/Web/API/SanitizerConfig#attributes_2) list (other attributes will not be allowed on elements when the sanitizer is used).
+Note how both attributes are now added to the [`removeAttributes`](2/en-US/docs/Web/API/SanitizerConfig#removeattributes_2) list (these attributes will removed if present on elements when the sanitizer is used).

-{{EmbedLiveSample("How to allow specific attributes on elements","100","480px")}}
+{{EmbedLiveSample("How to disallow specific attributes","100","480px")}}

 ## Specifications